Differences Between List, Tuple, Set and Dictionary in Python

 Difference Between List, Tuple, Set, and Dictionary in Python (With Example)

 The difference between list, tuple, set, and dictionary in Python lies in how they store data, allow modifications, maintain order, and handle duplicates.
-Lists and tuples store ordered collections of elements, sets store unique unordered elements, and dictionaries store data in key-value pairs.
+Lists and tuples store ordered data, meaning they maintain the sequence in which elements are added, and both allow duplicate elements.
+Sets store unique, unordered elements and do not allow duplicates.
+Dictionaries store ordered data as key-value pairs (from Python 3.7+), where keys must be unique—duplicate elements in dictionaries are not allowed for keys, but values can be duplicated.

 Want to understand how all 4 can work together?
 Here’s how it works!